nginxinc/ansible-role-nginx-controller-certificate/README.md

 ### Required Variables

-`controller_fqdn` - The hostname or DNS of the NGINX Controller instance `environment_name` - The Environment the certificate is being managed within `controller_auth_token` - An authentication token for the NGINX Controller API (the nginx_controller_generate_token role outputs this)
+`controller_fqdn` - The hostname or DNS of the NGINX Controller instance.

+`environment_name` - The Environment the certificate is being managed within.

+`controller_auth_token` - An authentication token for the NGINX Controller API (the nginx_controller_generate_token role outputs this).

-`certificate_name` - The name of the certificate and keys in the provided environment
+`certificate_name` - The name of the certificate and keys in the provided environment.

 ### Optional Variables

-`certificate_displayname` - Optional friendly display name
+`certificate_displayname` - Optional friendly display name.

-`certificate_description` - Optional description
+`certificate_description` - Optional description.

 ### Template Variables

 #### PEM Certificates

-`certificate_type: PEM` - PEM based certificate, key, CA certs `certificate_privateKey` - Certificate private key formatted as a single string, substituting '/n' for line breaks `certificate_publicCert` - Certificate public cert formatted as a single string, substituting '/n' for line breaks `certificate_password` - Optional password for the certificate `ca_certificates` - One or more CA certificates if necessary
+`certificate_type: PEM` - PEM based certificate, key, CA certs

+`certificate_privateKey` - Certificate private key formatted as a single string, substituting '/n' for line breaks

+`certificate_publicCert` - Certificate public cert formatted as a single string, substituting '/n' for line breaks

+`certificate_password` - Optional password for the certificate

+`ca_certificates` - One or more CA certificates if necessary

 #### PKCS12 Certificates

 `certificate_type: PKCS12` - PKCS12 formatted certificate

-`certificate_pkcs12_data` - Contents of the PKCS12 formatted file as a string `certificate_password` - Certificate password
+`certificate_pkcs12_data` - Contents of the PKCS12 formatted file as a string

+`certificate_password` - Certificate password

 #### LOCAL_FILE Certificates

-`certificate_type: LOCAL_FILE` - Local files already present on the NGINX Plus instance `certificate_privateKey` - Path to the private key on the NGINX Plus instance file system `certificate_publicCert` - Path to the public cert on the NGINX Plus instance file system
+`certificate_type: LOCAL_FILE` - Local files already present on the NGINX Plus instance

+`certificate_privateKey` - Path to the private key on the NGINX Plus instance file system

+`certificate_publicCert` - Path to the public cert on the NGINX Plus instance file system

 Dependencies